Please Note: Affiliate links are included in this post.

 If you are trying to save money quickly or become debt free, driving for Uber may be an excellent opportunity for you or your husband on weekends and evenings.
 If you’d like to try it, take these steps.

-Your first step is to simply fill out some personal information to sign up.
+Your first step is to simply fill out some personal information to sign up on the Uber website.

 Read the Rules